 And I’m not joking when I say you can do a mockup on literally any medium.

-This is just the A-F options…let that creative potential sink in.
+These are just the A-F options…let that creative potential sink in.

 There are so many options, so when I found this – to say I was thankful this existed was an understatement.